Close

 Lights are one of those little things we don’t think about much — until one suddenly burns out.
 It always seems to happen at the wrong time, when you’re reading, or cooking.
 That’s when the question pops up: “Isn’t there a better option that lasts longer so I don’t have to keep replacing these lights?”
 This is where smart lights come in.
 Beyond offering cool features like app control and color changes, smart lights are built to shine for many more years compared to traditional lights.

 Smart lights use LED technology.
-Traditional incandescent bulbs might last about 1,000-2,000 hours, and fluorescent bulbs around 8,000-10,000 hours.
-Meanwhile, many good quality smart LED bulbs are rated for 15,000 to 25,000 hours.
-When used for 3 hours a day, a 15,000-hour bulb can last around 13–14 years — far longer than a regular incandescent bulb that may only survive a year.
+Traditional incandescent lights might last about 1,000-2,000 hours, and fluorescent lights around 8,000-10,000 hours.
+Meanwhile, many good quality smart LED lights are rated for 15,000 to 25,000 hours.
+When used for 3 hours a day, a 15,000-hour light can last around 13–14 years — far longer than a regular incandescent light that may only survive a year.
 This huge difference in lifespan is the main reason smart lighting is considered a long-term investment rather than a short-term purchase.

 2. Quality of Components